kiwihosting/kiwi-docs/src/content/docs/guides/General/subusers.md

 :::note

-#### If the user you are sharing doesn't recive a password setup or they lost their password, they can get a new one at the[KiwiHosting Panel Password Reset](https://gmp.kiwihosting.net/auth/password) page.
+#### If the user you are sharing doesn't recive a password setup or they lost their password, they can get a new one at the [KiwiHosting Panel Password Reset](https://gmp.kiwihosting.net/auth/password) page.

 :::